bids-standard/bids-website/docs/getting_started/tutorials/conversion/pet.md

 machine:Downloads user$ source ~/.bashrc

 machine:Downloads user$ ecat2nii
-  ecat2nii - tpcclib 0.7.6 (c) 2020 by Turku PET Centre
+  ecat2nii - tpcclib 0.7.6 (c) 2020 by Turku PET Center

   Converts PET images from ECAT 6.3 or 7 to NIfTI-1 format.
   Conversion can also be done using ImageConverter (.NET application).